gazebosim/sdf_tutorials/specify_pose/proposal.md

 #### 1.1.1 Re-describe API Implications, potential sources of numerical error

-The `ignition::math::Pose3d` stores its rotation as `ignition::math::Quaternion`.
+The `gz::math::Pose3d` stores its rotation as `gz::math::Quaternion`.

 Therefore, when storing quaternions, users should be aware of what numeric changes happen to their data (e.g. normalization), so they should generally